 Construction has commenced for our Sky Home development and we understand you might have a few questions regarding this project.

-Demolition has commenced but we have proceeded cautiously to ensure we make safe the site and brace the existing heritage façade, which will be retained, conserved and integrated into the development for upcoming retail and commercial use.
+The demolition process is complete and we will soon be commencing construction.
+We have proceeded cautiously to ensure we make safe the site and brace the existing heritage façade, which will be retained, conserved and integrated into the development for upcoming retail and commercial use.

-We have received a Building Permit and construction is due to commence in January 2021.
-We are expecting the works to take approximately 18 months with completion expected late 2022.
+We have received a Building Permit and construction is due to commence in July 2021.
+Completion expected mid 2023.

 We have recently hoarded the Beaufort Street and Normanby road frontages which has slightly compromised but not precluded pedestrian movement.